skarlekar/fargate-patterns/README.md

 Note that, the Container-on-Demand pattern spins up task to execute the job and spins it down.
 For asynchronous workloads the time taken to spin-up is not an issue.
 But for synchronous web services, time is dear.

 ### Solution
 Deploy your service in a Fargate Task, open ports for two-way communication and wrap it around a Fargate Service.
+Attach an Application Load Balancer in front of the Fargate Service with rules to
 ![enter image description here](https://github.com/skarlekar/fargate-patterns/blob/master/images/scaling-container-pattern.png)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDk0MzA3NjYsLTgxOTY5NTMxNCwxNT
+eyJoaXN0b3J5IjpbMjAyMjYxNjU4NSwtODE5Njk1MzE0LDE1Nz
-c0ODAyNDIxLDEzOTEyMTUyMjQsLTExNzI3OTg4MjksLTQ5NzQz
+Q4MDI0MjEsMTM5MTIxNTIyNCwtMTE3Mjc5ODgyOSwtNDk3NDM4
-ODUwMCwtOTg2MzE1NTA1LDE1NjYwMzYwODQsNzEwNTI1MDcsND
+NTAwLC05ODYzMTU1MDUsMTU2NjAzNjA4NCw3MTA1MjUwNyw0Nj
-Y2OTI5Mzg3LC0xNjQ3NDA0ODIwLDEzMjczODU1MiwxNTA5NTMw
+Y5MjkzODcsLTE2NDc0MDQ4MjAsMTMyNzM4NTUyLDE1MDk1MzA1
-NTcwLDMxOTY3NTk0NCwtODM5OTE0MjA0LDE4OTM0MTA2NDQsOD
+NzAsMzE5Njc1OTQ0LC04Mzk5MTQyMDQsMTg5MzQxMDY0NCw4Nz
-c0NTQ1NDE3LC0xMDY0NjgwNDM1LC0xNjU4NTUxOTg5LDI4NjI2
+Q1NDU0MTcsLTEwNjQ2ODA0MzUsLTE2NTg1NTE5ODksMjg2MjYz
-MzE0NV19
+MTQ1XX0=
 -->